 In September 2004 the Company entered into a loan modification agreement to the existing revolving credit facility.
 The loan modification agreement reduced certain applicable interest rates and extended the maturity date of the revolving credit facility to July 1, 2006.
-The borrowing capacity can be increased to \$25.0 million if the Company requests and if the Company is in compliance with certain provisions.
-There were no outstanding borrowings under the revolving credit facility at January 29, 2005 or January 28, 2006.
-The Company had open letters of credit of \$671,000 at January 29, 2005 and \$374,000 at January 28, 2006.
-The revolving credit facility bears interest at floating rates based on the lower of the prime rate (7.25% at January 28, 2006) minus a prime margin ranging from 0.75% to 0.10% or the LIBOR rate (4.54% at January 28, 2006) plus a LIBOR margin ranging from 1.40% to 2.15%, in each case depending on the ratio of the Company's adjusted funded debt (as defined in the loan agreement, as amended) to EBITDAR (as defined in the loan agreement, as amended).
-The Company's obligations under the revolving credit facility are secured by almost all of its personal property, including, among other things, inventory, equipment and fixtures.
-The Company must reduce the amount of any outstanding advances under the revolving credit facility to no more than \$5.0 million for a period of at least 30 consecutive days each year.
-The revolving credit facility also contains financial covenants that require the Company to meet specified financial ratios, including a debt to earnings ratio, earnings to interest expense ratio and inventory to debt ratio.
+The borrowing capacity was increased to \$25.0 million if the Company had requested and if the Company was in compliance with certain provisions.
+There were no outstanding borrowings under the revolving credit facility at January 29, 2005.
+The Company had open letters of credit of \$374,000 at January 28, 2006.
+The revolving credit facility bore interest at floating rates based on the lower of the prime rate (7.25% at January 28, 2006) minus a prime margin ranging from 0.75% to 0.10% or the LIBOR rate (4.54% at January 28, 2006) plus a LIBOR margin ranging from 1.40% to 2.15%, in each case depending on the ratio of the Company's adjusted funded debt (as defined in the loan agreement, as amended) to EBITDAR (as defined in the loan agreement, as amended).
+The Company's obligations under the revolving credit facility was secured by almost all of its personal property, including, among other things, inventory, equipment and fixtures.
+The Company was required to reduce the amount of any outstanding advances under the revolving credit facility to no more than \$5.0 million for a period of at least 30 consecutive days each year.
+The revolving credit facility also contained financial covenants that required the Company to meet specified financial ratios, including a debt to earnings ratio, earnings to interest expense ratio and inventory to debt ratio.
 The Company was in compliance with all covenants at January 28, 2006 and for the year then ended.
+The facility was replaced in September 2006 with a new Wells Fargo HSBC Trade Bank, N.A. credit facility.